A new width parameter of graphs based on edge cuts: $\alpha$-edge-crossing width: Algorithmic applications on coloring problems

 \section{Algorithmic applications on coloring problems}

-In this section, we show that \textsc{List Coloring} is fixed parameter tractable parameterized by $\alpha$-edge-crossing width for every fixed $\alpha$.
-As a corollary, we show that \textsc{Precoloring Extension} is also fixed parameter tractable parameterized by $\alpha$-edge-crossing width.
+In this section, we prove Theorem~\ref{thm:listcoloring}, which is split into Theorem~\ref{thm:lcalpha} and Corollary~\ref{cor:precoloring}.
+In Theorem~\ref{thm:lcalpha}, we prove that \textsc{List Coloring} is fixed-parameter tractable when parameterized by $\alpha$-edge-crossing width, for every fixed $\alpha$.
+In Corollary~\ref{cor:precoloring}, we show that \textsc{Precoloring Extension} is also fixed parameter tractable parameterized by $\alpha$-edge-crossing width.

 A vertex-coloring $f:V(G)\to \mathbb{N}$ on a graph $G$ is said to be \emph{proper} if $f(u)\neq f(v)$ for all edges $uv\in E(G)$.
 For a given set $\{L(v)\subseteq \mathbb{N}:v\in V(G)\}$, a coloring $c:V(G)\to \mathbb{N}$ is called an \emph{$L$-coloring} if $c(v)\in L(v)$ for all $v\in V(G)$.